Zapier alternative

 A Zapier alternative is any tool, platform, or service that handles the same job — moving data between apps and triggering actions — through a different model.
 The most common alternatives fall into three buckets:

 • Other DIY flow builders.
-Make, n8n, Workato, Pipedream.
+Make, n8n, Microsoft Power Automate, Workato, Pipedream.
 Visual canvases, your team builds the flows.
 Different surface area, same DIY model as Zapier.

 • AI agent platforms you configure.
 Lindy, Bardeen, Relevance AI, Make AI.
 Adds judgment and natural-language workflow design, but the build-and-maintain loop stays with your team.